You can crush your college interview - we promise.

-They probably won’t ask about THIS summer, given the Covid-19 situation, but they might go back a little further.
-This is an opportunity to speak about something cool you did that you didn’t have room or time to include on your college application.
-Whether it’s a part time job, a vacation or any other activity you took, this is the place to mention it to show off your personality.
+This is an opportunity to speak about something cool you are excited about that you didn’t have room or time to include on your college application.
+Whether it’s a part-time job, a vacation, or any other activity you have on your calendar, this is the place to mention it to show off your personality.

-19. How would you spend free day without work or school?
+19. How would you spend a free day without work or school?

-Make sure you get specific if this question comes up, and do NOT say you’d get some extra sleep and watch TV or play video games, no matter how true that would be.
-Highlight some of your daily interests here, whether cooking or art or sports.
+Make sure you get specific if this question comes up, and do NOT say you’d get some extra sleep and watch TV or play video games.
+Let’s pretend those aren’t a possibility for this circumstance.
+Highlight some of your daily interests here, whether cooking or art or sports or volunteering.

 20. What convinced you to apply to our school?

 Talk about something that impressed you in your interactions with the school, whether conversations with alumni and current students, a campus tour, or the school’s activities in your field of choice.
 Don’t say “this college interview”—that’s overused.